We're Not From Around Here

 It's not far or hard to get to.
 Chances are you pass it all the time when you're driving too fast to work or throwing another frozen dinner in the shopping cart.
 You can't get to us that way.
 We aren't there.

 You can spot us pretty easy.
 Our men aren't afraid of facial hair and our women have been known to grab goats by the horns.
-Our children go barefoot, so do we.
+Our children go barefoot and so do we.
 We're the quieter ones, in the corner, feet propped up on a second-hand coffee table in a fourth-hand wool sweater.
-That's one of us, right ober there, see him?
+That's one of us, right over there.
+See him?
 The one with the guitar slung over his back, and the black dog following his bike?
 See him now?
 He's the one with the saddle bags on the back wheel overflowing with a half bushel of tomatoes.
-No, he's not a tomatoes fetishist, he's canning today.
+No, he's not a tomatoes fetishist - he's canning today.
 He'll be eating fresh organic marinara in January pulled off the larder shelf.
 He'll let the black dog lick his plate when he's done.
 Yes, I'm sure.
 He's from where I'm from.
 We know our own.

 HOOOO!
 You should see this place.
 Man, it's so beautiful.
 I mean a Wednesday afternoon at 3:47 is fall-down-the-stairs stunning.
 We learned to see this.
-We watched the fireflies come out on the porch and missed the new CSI.
-Truthfully, we barely look at the television anymore.
+We watched the fireflies come out on the porch and missed Trivia Night at the bar.
+Truthfully, we barely go out anymore.
 It's a side effect of the new place—there's just so much to do and we're scared if we let ourselves get distracted we'll miss the fireflies.
 We can only take so much tragedy, you see.